zengin/microsoft-graph-docs/api-reference/beta/api/driveitem-delta.md

 | `resyncChangesApplyDifferences`  | Replace any local items with the server's version (including deletes) if you're sure that the service was up to date with your local changes when you last sync'd.
 Upload any local changes that the server doesn't know about. |
 | `resyncChangesUploadDifferences` | Upload any local items that the service did not return, and upload any files that differ from the server's version (keeping both copies if you're not sure which one is more up-to-date).                                       |

-In addition to the resync errors, see [Error Responses][error-response] for details about how errors are returned.
+In addition to the resync errors, see [Error responses][error-response] for details about how errors are returned.

 ## Example (Initial Request)